-I have recently become acutely aware of the barriers that are being placed in front of some older users when they try and use internet services.
+I have recently become aware of the barriers that are being placed in front of some older users when they try and use internet services.
+For them, the digital experience is shocking.
 My parents, 85 and 87, have recently downsized and together with my siblings I have been helping them with some of the admin of the house move.
 To say it has been an eye opening and frustrating experience is an understatement.

 My parents situation borders into accessibility.
 My father has hearing difficulties, his eye-sight isn’t what it used to be and he has some cognitive issues.
 However, he would never describe himself as having a disability nor being disabled.
 He has used a computer for 40 years and the internet for 15.

 There are over 3 million people in the UK aged 80 or above.
 At 70 or older there are over 9 million.
 This generation didn’t grow up with the internet and according to the office for national statistics, of the over 75’s, only 44% are online.

 That said, those that are online do not lack competency.
 Many. my mother and father included, are frequent users of the internet particularly through social media, online banking and internet shopping.
 But the digital experience they have gives them problems, many of which will effect my generation and even the born digital generation that follows.

 Major digital experience challenges for this generation

 The biggest digital experience area that causes issues for my parents is security.
 Put in place for their own protection it has become a barrier to their normal day-to-day activity.
 As a result of moving home they have needed to buy various items and my Dad has an Amazon account.
 However, he has failed nine times to login and cannot work out why.
 He forgot his password and is now trapped in the password reset process with no way out – or in I should say.